Housing Options for HIV-Positive People in the U.S.

 If you rent an apartment and get a subsidy, you will pay a portion of your household income towards rent and utilities.
 The housing agency or program will pay the rest directly to the landlord.
 You do not need to tell your landlord why you are receiving a subsidy -- that information is confidential.

-Homelessness is a problem that affects many people in the US, including many HIV+ people.
+Homelessness is a problem that affects many people in the US, including many people living with HIV.
 Treating your HIV and taking care of your overall health can be difficult if you are homeless.

 If you are homeless there are programs that provide a range of services, including shelter, food, counseling, and jobs-skills training.
 For help and resource information contact a local homeless assistance agency or go to the HUD website or the National Coalition for the Homeless website.
 You may also be able to get some assistance from your local branch of The Salvation Army or the United Way help line (or dial 2-1-1).